digital-asset/daml/docs/source/daml/intro/8_Upgrading.rst

 #.
 In ``completeUpgrade`` the ``issuer`` matches up ``Upgrade`` with ``UpgradeConfirmation`` contracts and completes the process.

 In a soon to come Chapter 10 of the introduction to DAML you'll learn why the Scripts are structured the way they are, and how to use them to test beyond the IDE.

+This concludes this introduction to upgrades.
+If you want to learn more, you can also check out the standalone docs pages on upgrading: :doc:`/daml/upgrades/index`.

 Next up
 -------